glowkeeper/glowkeeper.github.io/public/assets/posts/poetry/ironies.md

 They must've thought their duty done.
 When they were cajoled to come,
 The weekend before the happy day,
-To give me presents and celebrate.
+To give me presents and to celebrate.
 But I'd always encouraged them,
 To draw a thoughtful, considered gem.
 So the person who got the card,